Between tradition and heritage

 Relaxation in the sauna

-Finally, to recover, one can imitate the Laotians, who really appreciate the herbal sauna.
-They preferably go there at the end of the day.
-The Red Cross establishments have a good reputation and are present in several cities.
-Usually, a massage is given after the sauna, for a total relaxation of the body (and mind).
-From head to toe, the traditional Lao massage is invigorating, but not brutal.
-It consists of applying fairly strong pressure, in relation to the acupuncture points, to revive the muscular energy.
+Finally, to recover, you can imitate the Laotians, who greatly appreciate the herbal sauna.
+They prefer to go at the end of the day.
+Red Cross establishments have a good reputation and are present in several towns.
+A massage is usually given after the sauna, for total relaxation of the body (and mind).
+From head to toe, traditional Lao massage is invigorating, but not brutal.
+It involves exerting fairly strong pressure, in relation to acupuncture points, to revive muscular energy.